Efficient and Robust Block Designs for Order-of-Addition Experiments: Introduction

 \section{Introduction}

 In these designs, the response is influenced by the sequence in which components or materials are added.
 An early example of an OofA experiment is Fisher’s (1937) study, where a lady claimed she could discern by taste whether the milk or the tea was added first to the cup.
-Such experiments have since been applied in many areas, including medical research (Black et al., {2001}), biochemistry (Preuss et al., 2009), measurement science (PerkinElmer, 2016), and task arrangements (Voutchkov et al., 2005; Wilson et al., 2018).
+Such experiments have since been applied in many areas, including medical research (Black et al., {2001}), biochemistry (Preuss et al., 2009), measurement science (PerkinElmer, 2016), and task arrangements (Voutchkov et al., 2005; Wilson et al., 2018). {In pharmaceutical manufacturing, for instance, the sequence and timing of adding active ingredients and stabilizers can influence both the efficacy and shelf life of a drug.
+In materials science, the order of introducing monomers and initiators can alter key polymer characteristics such as strength, flexibility, and durability.
+Consequently, understanding and optimizing the order of addition is crucial for improving product quality and process efficiency across a wide range of scientific and industrial applications.}

 Several models have been proposed in the literature for analyzing data from OofA experiments.
 The most widely used model is the pairwise ordering (PWO) model, first proposed by Van Nostrand (1995), in which the response is fully accounted for by the pairwise ordering of the components.
 Design constructions under the PWO model have been extensively discussed and developed, often utilizing the D criterion to search for optimal OofA designs.
 Notable contributions include the works of Voelkel (2019), Voelkel and Gallagher (2019), Lin and Peng (2019), Mee (2020), Chen et al. (2021), Tsai (2022), Wang and Mee (2022), {Zhao et al. (2022), and Xiao et al. (2024).} These studies have significantly advanced the methodology for crafting efficient OofA designs under the PWO model, improving the capacity to analyze the influence of component order on response variables.